-J. L. Katz, MD and Jonathan S. Myers, MD, Co-Chiefs, Glaucoma Service
+J. L. Katz, MD, Chief and Jonathan S. Myers, MD, Co-Director, Glaucoma Service

 The William A. and Anna V. Goldberg Glaucoma Service and Research Center at Wills Eye is among the largest in the country.
 Its ophthalmologists are dedicated to the care and treatment of people who have glaucoma.
 Sophisticated, state-of-the-art diagnostic facilities include computerized visual field testing, optic nerve imaging, multiple methods of blood flow measurement and other specialized imaging modalities.
 The service participates in most of the national clinical trials sponsored by the National Eye Institute of the National Institutes of Health in order to bring new drugs and surgical methods to patients as quickly as possible.
 In addition, members of the glaucoma service are conducting research on glaucoma to gain a better understanding of this disease.